Thoughtscript/python_api_2023/backend/ml/README.md

 Very simple examples I've extended from some Coursera/classwork I did.

-These should cover the basic **Truth-Tables** for **Classical / Boolean Algebra** (along with NAND, XOR, and Biconditional).
+These should cover the basic **Truth-Tables** for [Zero Order, Classical / Boolean Algebra](https://www.thoughtscript.io/papers/000000000001) (along with NAND, XOR, and Biconditional).
 Again, we're striving to *teach* a computer logic here rather than using deductive or Boolean clauses within a programming language to enforce certain kinds of basic inferences (of course we're still using such a programming language under the hood LOL).
 In philosophy we often take the Truth Functions as a given, here we define them through the power of curve fitting!

 > Some humans take a long time to pick up **Classical Logic** (and indeed some never do).
 Interestingly, our **Deep Learning** network will pick up 100% accurate deduction concepts in a few milliseconds.
 (And now, all humans can embrace rationality through this AI!!!)
 Be forewarned however that the models are fairly sensitive to the **Learning Rate**.
 Some will fail to generate a solution if the **Learning Rate** is above `2`, etc.